 Many environmental and engineering firms, private consulting firms and university programs have archeologists on staff who specialize in doing work that meets state and federal regulations.
-As a service to project sponsors, The THC's Archeology Division distributes also encourages firms and agencies needing archeological expertise's to use the Council of Texas Archeologists (CTA) Contractors List (found at www.thc.texas.gov/cta_web/Contractor/ CTA_CL_Frame.htm) as one of the ways of finding of qualified professionals archeologists who perform this type of work.
+As a service to project sponsors, the THC's Archeology Division distributes the Council of Texas Archeologists (CTA) Contractors List of professionals who perform this type of work.

 To select the archeologist most suited to your project:

-- Obtain the CTA Contractors List from the THC or from the CTA web page at thc.texas.gov/ctaweb/Contractor/CTA CL Frame. html - Find professionals with experience in your region - Get bids - Check references and review work examples - Get bids - Ask the Archeology Division about the defaulted permit status of each archeologist - Check for honors and commendations such as the THC Awards of Merit Excellence in Archeology.
+- Obtain the CTA Contractors List from the THC or from the CTA web page at www.thc.state.tx.us/cta_web/Contractor/CTA_CL_Frame.html - Find professionals with experience in your region - Get bids

+- Check references and review work examples - Ask the Archeology Division about the defaulted permit status of each archeologist - Check for honors and commendations such as the THC Awards of Excellence in Archeology.

-ARCHITECTURAL HISTORIANS.
-HISTORIANS AND RELATED PROFESSIONALS
+ARCHITECTURAL HISTORIANS, HISTORIANS AND RELATED PROFESSIONALS

-Qualified architectural historians, historians and professionals from closely related fields such as folklore, cultural geography, museum studies or planning may specialize in historic resource surveys or research projects.
+Qualified architectural historians, historians and professionals from closely related fields such as folklore, cultural geography, museum studies or planning may specialize in historic resources surveys or research projects.
 These preservation professionals can help with historic preservation projects and applications for historical designation, the formal recognition of a historic property's importance, and preservation planning.
 You should be aware, however, that some professionals who have considerable experience may not have direct experience with your type of project.
 As a service to project sponsors, the THC's History Programs Division will refer you to property owners or communities who successfully completed similar projects.
 Other sources of information include local preservation commissions, academic institutions and professional organizations.

 To select the architectural historian, historian or related professional most suited to your project:

-- Contact property owners or communities with successful projects similar to yours - Obtain resumes and additional references from the professionals involved in those projects - Get bids
+- Contact property owners or communities with successful projects similar to yours - Obtain resumes and additional references from the professionals involved in those projects - Get bids - Check references - Review examples of completed work - Check for honors and commendations such as the THC Awards of Excellence in History.